imansdn/FinanceManagementApp/README.md

 # FinanceManagementApp
-The Final project of Udacity NanoDegree Program
+The Final project of Udacity NanoDegree Program which is well-known as Capstone project.
 # Description
 Finance Management makes managing personal finances as easy as pie!
 Now easily record your personal and business financial transactions, generate spending reports, review your daily, weekly and monthly financial data and manage your assets with Finance Management 's spending tracker and budget planner.